Skip to main content

 December 2023 | Total Claim Alliance

-A lot of policies exclude damage to the earth.
-For example, if a car drove over your dirt lot front yard and put a big tire groove in it, that wouldn't be covered.
-But subsidence and earth movement are not the same type of loss as soil in the crawl space that has become contaminated.
+Many homeowners policies exclude damage to "the earth."
+If a vehicle drove across a dirt lot and left tire grooves, that damage typically would not be covered.
+But subsidence or earth movement is not the same type of loss as soil in a crawl space that has become contaminated by a covered event such as a sewage backup or water leak.

-Second, the dirt may in fact be a structural element.
-You have concrete piers and cripple posts which support girders that in turn support the floor joists.
-That soil is there as a structural element.
-It might have even been brought in from somewhere else and compacted.
-It's probably drawn on the building plans and in many cases approved by a structural engineer or architect.
-So you can argue the soil is essentially a building component and therefore part of the covered building property.
+Second, crawl space soil often functions as a structural element.
+Concrete piers and cripple posts bear on that soil, supporting girders that in turn support the floor joists.
+The soil may have been imported from another location, compacted to engineering specifications, drawn on the building plans, and approved by a structural engineer or architect.
+In that context, the soil is arguably a building component and therefore part of the covered structure.

 Part VII: The CLUE Database and Retaliation